Skip to main content

 Before uploading:

-• Use Zest's CSV template to ensure column headers match expected field names.
+• Use Zest's CSV template to make sure your column headers match the expected field names.

 • Review your shipping profile to confirm you're shipping to all the countries and states in your list.